 Here’s the dress… Martina Liana ‘Elizabeth’…

 Check out this video to see the beautiful sparkle and swish of this dress!
-This modern silk fitted gown with a French satin ribbon belt with the twinkliest diamante embellishments provided the inspiration for the detail on the top tier of the cake, achieved with diamante brooches and hand piping, over-painted with silver and white pearl edible lustre.
+This modern silk fitted gown with a French satin ribbon belt with the twinkliest diamante embellishments was the inspiration for the detail on the top tier.
+I achieved this with diamante brooches and hand piping, over-painted with silver and white pearl edible lustre.

 …and at the venue…